 This amazing international organization committed to fostering global peace through evidence-based and scientifically sound practices.
 Dr. Richman gave their NEX GEN Summit keynote address at the U.S Institute of Peace in May, 2016, and he serves as a neuroscience advisor and now co-director of their Rewiring the Brain for Peace Initiative.
 AfP is one of TAF’s partners to prevent violence and build compassion, and they are help us to move into the international peace building space.

 Dr. Richman and Mrs. Marquez-Greene have been tag-teaming talks across the country from Newtown to D.C. to New Hampshire on topics as diverse as brain health, education, resilience, and a victim-focused response to tragedy.

 The simple message “Be Kind” reminds us how critically important it is to recognize that everyone is fighting battles that we can’t see.
 Over the last 3 years TAF and BB have become great friends brainstorming ways to build emotional intelligence and kindness in our businesses, communities, and campuses.

 Jeremy and Jenn were good friends with the Wheelers before the 12/14 Sandy Hook murders and their friendship has grown profoundly stronger since.
 We consider ourselves extremely fortunate to be able to work together on a number of SPARK-based community engagement projects.

-Drs.
-Richman and Koplewicz met May, 2013 at the White House’s National Dialog on Mental Health.
-The two organization are keenly aligned in their views of the brain being just another organ – one that is responsible for our memories, feelings, and behaviors – and must be cared for as such.
+Dr. Richman and Dr. Koplewicz met May, 2013 at the White House’s National Dialog on Mental Health.
+The two organizations are keenly aligned in their views of the brain being just another organ, one that is responsible for our memories, feelings, and behaviors, and therefore must be cared for as such.
 CMI has served as a resource for TAF and they are now partnering to bring you the podcast series Unraveled.

 Those of you that have taken the brain health first aid course will be familiar with Kevin’s tragic, courageous, and inspiring story.
 Kevin is one of the few survivors of a Golden Gate Bridge suicide attempt.
 Now Kevin inspires audiences around the world with the brutally authentic sharing of his personal journey and his life living with bipolar disorder.